 Bryker Woods Austin Attractions

 There are a number of retail and restaurant establishments along the 35th Street corridor that are both convenient and within a short walk or drive.
 Jefferson Square, 26 Doors shopping center, Central Park and the popular Kerby Lane area are all within a minutes from the area.
 Local parks include Shoal Creek Park (between Bryker Woods Elementary & St. Andrews School), Bailey Park (between Seton & St. Andrews School), and Seiders Springs Park (between 38th & 34th Streets) all of which help make Bryker Woods the walking and biking neighborhood for which it’s known.
 The beautiful Shoal Creek greenbelt is a city park located south of 34th Street.
-Distinguishable features include a large covered picnic pavilion, an “outdoor classroom” under a giant live oak tree, zeriscaped gardens and a section of the Shoal Creek Hike & Bike trail which wonders along Lamar Boulevard, through Pease Park, downtown and ends at Town Lake.
+Distinguishable features include a large covered picnic pavilion, an “outdoor classroom” under a giant live oak tree, zeriscaped gardens with natural stone products wa and a section of the Shoal Creek Hike & Bike trail which wonders along Lamar Boulevard, through Pease Park, downtown and ends at Town Lake.